Human Activity Recognition in an Open World: Background and Related Work

 \section{Background and Related Work}

-Fundamentally, novelty is anything that is new to something else.
+Fundamentally, novelty is something that is new to something else.
 This could be related to the task being learned, such as a sample of a new class in the evaluation set, or new features that correlate strongly with a known class~\cite{chalmers_strong_2006}.
-Such things are deemed ``task-relevant'' if they contain information to accomplish the task~\cite{tishby_information_1999,gershman_novelty_2015}.
+Such things are deemed ``task-relevant'' if they contain information to accomplish the task~\shortcite{kullbackInformationSufficiency1951,tishby_information_1999,gershman_novelty_2015}.
 Novelty can also be task-irrelevant, for example the color of one's new clothes is a feature of a video that should be mostly uncorrelated with the activity of standing in place.
 Such task-irrelevant novelty is termed ``nuisance novelty'' and its affect on task performance is to be minimized.
-Such concepts of novelty have been defined in a formal abstraction with a relation to agents performing their tasks in general AI settings by \cite{boult_towards_2021}.
-Note that \cite{boult_towards_2021} define their abstraction referring to the task's algorithmic solution as an ``agent,'' where in this work we refer to them as ``predictors.''
+Such concepts of novelty have been defined in a formal abstraction with a relation to agents performing their tasks in general AI settings by \citeA{boult_towards_2021}.
+Note that \citeA{boult_towards_2021} define their abstraction referring to the task's algorithmic solution as an ``agent,'' where in this work we refer to them as ``predictors.''
 The primary actions of the predictors observed in this work are their predicted classification probability vectors and an optional feedback request through the ordering of the sample identifiers based on priority of interest to the predictor.

-Open Set Recognition~\cite{scheirer_toward_2013,geng_recent_2021}, Anomaly Detection~\cite{pang_deep_2021,ruff_unifying_2021}, Novelty Detection~\cite{roitberg_informed_2018}, and Out-of-Distribution Detection~\cite{zaeemzadeh_out--distribution_2021} are all intended to detect when a sample occurs that contains novel information that was not represented by the prior data.
+Open Set Recognition~\shortcite{scheirer_toward_2013,geng_recent_2021}, Anomaly Detection~\shortcite{pang_deep_2021,ruff_unifying_2021}, Novelty Detection~\shortcite{roitberg_informed_2018}, and Out-of-Distribution Detection~\shortcite{zaeemzadeh_out--distribution_2021} are all intended to detect when a sample occurs that contains novel information that was not represented by the prior data.
 For simplicity, this paper refers to these similar tasks solely as ``novelty detection.''
 In terms of classification tasks, as in Open Set Recognition, a sample with a large amount of novel information cannot be reliably classified as a known class, and instead should be labeled as an unknown class.
 Novelty detection does not involve incremental learning to adapt to novelty; it only involves the detection of novelty.
 This may be seen as detecting out-of-distribution samples based on a single time-step.